B16f00t/whapa/README.md

 	or
 	click on whapa-gui.bat

-if you use OSX system (Thanks to FetchFast):
+if you use macOS system (Thanks to FetchFast):
 * Install a later version of TK

 		brew install tcl-tk